type11error/vgccoin/doc/mweb/store.md

 # Data Storage

-In addition to extending the existing `CBlock` and `CTransaction` objects already used in Litecoin, the following data stores are created or modified for MWEB.
+In addition to extending the existing `CBlock` and `CTransaction` objects already used in Vgccoin, the following data stores are created or modified for MWEB.

 ### CBlockUndo